The Field of Dreams: A Crack at Redemption in Dyersville, Iowa

 We stepped out from the corn, we tossed a baseball, we ran the bases, we visited the little souvenir kiosk and chatted with the friendly lady there.
 We had our picture taken in front of the house.

 Frankly, there’s not a lot to do at the Field of Dreams.
-If you are not a fan of the movie you will probably find the whole thing sort of a head-scratcher but for whatever reason – maybe it was the gorgeous summer day, maybe it was the friendliness of the locals, maybe it was the immaculate wonder of a perfectly groomed baseball diamond in a corn field – but we had a glorious time.
+If you are not a fan of the movie, you may find the whole thing sort of boring, but for whatever reason – maybe it was the gorgeous summer day, maybe it was the friendliness of the locals, maybe it was the immaculate wonder of a perfectly groomed baseball diamond in a corn field – but we had a wonderful time.

-To this day I look back on that photograph of us taken in front of the house and marvel at how manifestly happy we were, happy with each other, happy with our circumstances, truly bonded, father and daughter.
+Even now, years later, I look back on the photograph of us that was taken in front of the house and marvel at how manifestly happy we were, happy with each other, happy with our circumstances, truly bonded, father and daughter.
 I had gotten my crack at redemption and it was fine.